 Measuring Results

 Maintaining timely and relevant data on housing markets and residential development allows the county and cities to evaluate the effectiveness of their housing strategies and to make appropriate changes to those strategies when and where needed.
-In assessing efforts to meet affordable housing targets, jurisdictions need to consider public actions taken to encourage development and preservation of very low-, low- and moderate-income housing, such as local funding, development code changes, and creation of new programs, as well as market and other factors that are beyond local government control.
+In assessing efforts to meet their proportional share of the countywide need for affordable housing, jurisdictions need to consider public actions taken to encourage development and preservation of housing affordable to households with very low-, low- and moderate-incomes, such as local funding, development code changes, and creation of new programs, as well as market and other factors that are beyond local government control.
 Further detail on monitoring procedures is contained in Appendix 4.

 H-17 Monitor housing supply and affordability, including progress toward meeting the identified needs for affordable housing.
 Monitoring should encompass: